zopefoundation/z3c.sqlalchemy/src/z3c/sqlalchemy/README.txt

 participates in Zope transactions.
 For this purpose you must use the additional parameter 'forZope':

-   > from haufe.sqlalchemy import createSQLAlchemyWrapper
+   > from z3c.sqlalchemy import createSQLAlchemyWrapper
    > wrapper = createSQLAlchemyWrapper('postgres://postgres:postgres@host/someDB', forZope=True)
    > session = wrapper.session